tdooms/pixelguesser/readme.md

 # PixelGuesser
-PixelGuesser is a real life party gam where players try to guess the contents of an image as quickly as possible.
+PixelGuesser is a real life party game where players try to guess the contents of an image as quickly as possible.
 The image starts out heavily pixelated with and slowly grows more detailed over time.